 The course has been designed to include a substantial theoretical and quantitative core.
-Combined with complementary qualitative training, the programme provides the essential skills for any working researcher.
+Combined with complementary qualitative training, the course provides the essential skills for any working researcher.

 The vibrant environment for training in quantitative social science methods will equip you with the skills to become a transdisciplinary future leader in innovative social science research.